Latte is Synonymous with Safety

 A security hole has been created!

-A fake onload
+A forged onload

-attribute has become part of the page and the browser executes it immediately after downloading
+attribute has become part of the page, and the browser executes it immediately after downloading

 the image.